rayneuro/BerlinHUYoloStomata/README.md

 Convert to
+- `class id` : The class label of the detected object.
 - `center x` , `center y` : The center of the rotated bounding box
 - `w` , `h` : the width and height of rotated bounding box
 - `angle` : the angle of rotate

+Corresponds to the column in the csv file:
+`['class' ,'boundingbox_x' , 'boundingbox_y','boundingbox_width' ,'boundingbox_height' , 'angle' , 'confidence', 'File Name']`

 The final output file is [Name of the folder].csv